-Suyian Conservancy is part of the wider Ewaso Ecosystem (40,000 km2), which holds the highest diversity of large mammal species of any ecosystem of its size globally.
-The conservancy is home to over 100 mammal species, including several internationally and locally classified endangered species, such as Grevy’s zebra, reticulated giraffe, cheetah, and African wild dog.
-Elephants are also common and peacefully migrate along the banks of the Ewaso Narok River.
-Suyian has catalogued over 700 plant species and 325 avian species.
-These incredible flora and fauna are supported by five distinct habitat types: grass plains, acacia woodland, a phonolite escarpment, riverine areas, and a granitic inselberg complex.
-Suyian is truly an African wilderness.
+Suyian Conservancy forms part of the wider Ewaso Ecosystem (40,000 km²), which is renowned for its incredible diversity of wildlife.
+Over 100 different mammal species have been recorded at Suyian, with more than 50 regularly seen throughout the year – including several endangered species like Grevy’s zebra, reticulated giraffe, cheetah, and African wild dog.
+Elephants are a common sight, peacefully migrating along the Ewaso Narok River.
+The conservancy also supports more than 700 plant species and 325 bird species, thriving across five unique habitats: grass plains, acacia woodland, phonolite escarpment, riverine areas, and granitic inselbergs.
+Suyian is truly a showcase of African wilderness.

 Rangers and wildlife monitoring: